Machine Learning based Medical Image Deepfake Detection: A Comparative Study: Conclusion

 \section{Conclusion}

-\paragraph{} This paper tested various ML and DL models, as well as image isoloation methods for GAN based tampering.
+This paper tested various machine learning and deep learning models, as well as image isolation methods for GAN based tampering.
 We showed the detection of artificially generated deformities in medical imaging can be performed with high confidence.
 Based on the case studies, we found deep learning with localization of the region of interest to be most proficient at classifying tumor injected scans.
 The same can also be repeated with negative space reduced scans when localization is infeasible.
 Future works may involve training on hospital scans and integration of real time deep learning based tamper detection into PACS systems.